tc39/notes/meetings/2023-09/september-27.md

 RGN: You have loose things that happen to have the same shape, but don’t get the data attached because they were sent over before evaluation?

 SYG: No. By the time you are able to create instances, you already know whether those instances – have a shape that is registered or not.
 You cannot express a program that has already created some non registered – instances with non registered heap and register their shape after the fact because there is no programmatic API to register a shape.
 It is a syntax thing
->> Syntax itself can be deferred by things like dynamic import eval
->> It is in the declaration that creates the constructor.
-How do you get instances to the same constructor
->> Instance that is created – if it had been evaluated –
->> How did it get evaluated – if you triggered the same script with different contents?
->> No. You had it coming over a post message.
-So the same shape –
+Syntax itself can be deferred by things like dynamic import eval.
+It is in the declaration that creates the constructor.
+How do you get instances to the same constructor.
+Instance that is created if it had been evaluated.
+How did it get evaluated, if you triggered the same script with different contents?
+No. You had it coming over a post message.
+So the same shape.

 SYG:  The source location thing.
 Those would just be uncorrelated.
 You can’t correlate them anymore.

 RGN: Great.
 Okay.
 All right.
-We’re skeptical in general and the slides – content on GitHub looked like it had action at a distance.
+We’re skeptical in general and the slides content on GitHub looked like it had action at a distance.
 In which case we would be strongly opposed.
 As for communication channel, that’s best taken off-line.
 But it is a concern and thing we look at as well

 SYG: We recognize it as a constraint.
 We would like to work with you to ensure you don’t oppose it.
 We need to strike the balance between D and non nonglobal communication channel and bundler concerns.
 Those are all known constraints going into here.
 I would like there to be a possible solution.
 But we recognize your concerns